-- a) It is the responsibility of the exhibitor/owner to ensure that his equine is fit for the class in which it is to be competing. - b) It is suggested schooling aids e.g. draw reins are not used on the showground and definitely not in the ring. - c) Rein attachments Single reins for a single turnout only.
+- a) It is the responsibility of the exhibitor/owner to ensure that his equine is fit for the class in which it is to be competing. - b) It is suggested schooling aids e.g., draw reins are not used on the showground and definitely not in the ring. - c) Rein attachments Single reins for a single turnout only.
 Artificial aids of any type are not acceptable.
-Tongue ties are not acceptable in Private or Trade Driving. - d) Judges should take the weather/ground etc. conditions into account when asking competitors to execute any manoeuvres. - e) In addition to general welfare, Judges should also consider the welfare aspects of turnouts that may be: - i) Over bitted. - ii) III-fitting harness or carriage that may cause rubs or sores. - iii) Asked to pull excessive weight ratio. - iv) Fit to do the job (may include show drives). - v) Excessive use of the whip. - vi) Condition and weight of shoes. - vii) Lame, or in a condition unsuitable for competition.
-Judges have the right to ask exhibits to leave the ring in extreme cases but are advised to consult the show organiser/chief steward/or vet if at all possible.
+Tongue ties are not acceptable in Private or Trade Driving. - d) Judges should take the weather/ground etc. conditions into account when asking competitors to execute any manoeuvres. - e) In addition to general welfare, Judges should also consider the welfare aspects of turnouts that may be: - i) Over bitted. - ii) Ill-fitting harness or carriage that may cause rubs or sores. - iii) Asked to pull excessive weight ratio. - iv) Fit to do the job (may include show drives). - v) Excessive use of the whip. - vi) Condition and weight of shoes. - vii) Lame, or in a condition appertaining to a welfare concern, unsuitable for competition.
+Judges have the right to ask exhibits to leave the ring in extreme cases but are advised to consult the show organizer/chief steward/ or vet if at all possible.
 (This should be done via the ring steward).
-A vet is the only official who can formally determine a lame equine in the event of a query/dispute. - f) Irregular rhythm should be penalised in judges' result placings.
+A vet is the only official who can formally determine a lame equine in the event of a query/dispute.
+A Judge must not describe a horse as "lame" but possibly use the phrase, unbalanced, possible stood on something on the way to the ring, or in your opinion not happy with its work today. - f) Irregular rhythm should be penalised in judges' result placings.